scott-vincent/reqit/README.md

 service" commands as well as a selection of API calls to test your Virtual Service.

 To understand the reqit.yaml file, examine the one included in the initial image.
-You can re-create this at any time by deleting your reqit.yaml and then running "Command - Write Employee CRUD" from the supplied Postman collection.
+You can re-create this at any time by deleting your reqit.yaml and then running `Command - Write Employee CRUD` from the supplied Postman collection.
 Notice that the defined employee entity is used in the various API endpoint definitions but has modifications applied to it.
 For example, the POST call modifies its request as follows: